chas-academy/u05-imdb-clon-u05-team-8/README.md

 These are the models used in this project.

--   User - A standard Laravel User augmented with a role.
+-   User - A standard Laravel User augmented with a Role.
--   Role - Indicating whether the user is an Administrator or a regular User.
+-   Role - Indicating whether the User is an administrator or a regular User.
--   Title - A title in the service, could be a Film, TV-show or e.g. a Video Game.
+-   Title - A Title in the service, could be a film, TV-show or e.g. a video game.
--   Genre - Every title is connected to one or more genres like Comedy, Thriller, Drama etc.
+-   Genre - Every Title is connected to one or more Genres like comedy, thriller, drama etc.
--   Listing - Users can create personal Lists in the system like a watchlist or wishlists.
+-   Listing - Users can create personal Listings in the system like a watchlist or wishlists.
 -   Listitem - Implements one row in a Listing and connects the row to one Title.
 -   Review - Users can write Reviews for Titles.
 Reviews are published on the site when an User with Role "Administator" confirms the Review is OK to publish.